fairlearn/fairlearn/docs/user_guide/datasets.rst

 characteristics.
-Further, the authors took the derivative of their housing value equation with respect to nitric oxides concentration to measure the "amount of money households were willing to pay with respect to air pollution levels in their census tracts."
+Further, the authors took the derivative of their housing value equation with respect to nitric oxides concentration to measure the "amount of money households were willing to pay
+when purchasing a home with respect to air pollution levels in their census tracts."
 The variables in the dataset were collected in the early 1970s and come from a mixture of surveys, administrative records, and other research papers.